StackVista/stackstate-docs/setup/agent/migrate-agent-v1-to-v2/migrate-agent-v1-to-v2-linux.md

 It may affect some steps below, but will reduce the initial impact if something does not run to plan.
 {% endhint %}

-## Impact Analysis
+## Impact analysis

 ### Downtime

 Running Agent V1 (legacy) and Agent V2 at the same time on a single machine will result in missing data.
 For this reason, StackState Agent will need to be down for the entire of the migration process.
-The exact length of time required to complete the migration process will vary depending on your specific environment and the number of Agent checks to be migrated.
+The exact length of time required to complete the migration process will vary depending on your specific environment and the number of Agent checks that need to be migrated.

 ### Performance

-Switching from Agent V1 (legacy) to Agent V2 can either increase or decrease the number of resources used in the environments.
+Switching from Agent V1 (legacy) to Agent V2 can either increase or decrease the number of resources used.
 Unlike Agent V1 (legacy), Agent V2 allows for synchronous execution of checks.
-This provides a better StackState experience, but may result in an increase in resource requirements.
+This provides a better StackState experience, but may result in increased resource requirements.

-## Migration Process
+## Migration process

 ### 1. Stop Agent V1 (legacy)